v12technology/fluxtion/docs/learning/learning-into.md

 published: true
 ---

-# Streaming api introduction
+# Streaming api

 Fluxtion offers a declarative coding style to express event processing logic, describing the real-time complex event processing needs of the application.
-The build statements are used to generate a class that extends StaticEventProcessor and encapsulates the required behaviour.
+The build statements are used to generate a class that extends [StaticEventProcessor](https://github.com/v12technology/fluxtion/tree/{{site.fluxtion_version}}/api/src/main/java/com/fluxtion/api/StaticEventProcessor.java) that encapsulates the required behaviour.
 A generated StaticEventProcessor is embedded in the application to process an event stream.

 This guide is focused on the logical construction of processing.
 Integration